petergeoghegan/amcheck/README.md

 ```

 This example shows a session that performs verification of every catalog index
-in the database "test" (except those associated with the pg_class catalog).
+in the database "test".
+Details of just the 10 largest indexes verified are
-Details of just the 10 largest indexes verified are displayed.
-Since no error
+displayed.
+Since no error is raised, all indexes tested appear to be logically
-is raised, all indexes tested appear to be logically consistent.
-Naturally,
+consistent.
+Naturally, this query could easily be changed to call
-this query could easily be changed to call `bt_index_check` for every index in
+`bt_index_check` for every index in the database where verification is
-the database where verification is supported.
-An `AccessShareLock` is acquired
+supported.
+An `AccessShareLock` is acquired on the target index by
-on the target index by `bt_index_check`.
-This lock mode is the same lock mode
+`bt_index_check`.
+This lock mode is the same lock mode acquired on relations
-acquired on relations by simple `SELECT` statements.
+by simple `SELECT` statements.

 `bt_index_check` does not verify invariants that span child/parent
 relationships, nor does it verify that the target index is consistent with its